AutoxingTech/axbot_restbook/docs/reference/device.md

 ]
 ```

-The syntax is a subset of [Chrony Time Source](https://manpages.debian.org/experimental/chrony/chrony.conf.5.en.html#Time_sources).
+The syntax is a subset of the [Chrony Time Source](https://manpages.debian.org/experimental/chrony/chrony.conf.5.en.html#Time_sources) configuration.

 * `server [HOSTNAME] [PORT port] [iburst] [trust]`
 * `pool [NAME] [PORT port] [iburst] [trust]`

-It recommended to have at least 4 time sources to prevent one incorrect time source(falseticker).
+It is recommended to configure at least four time sources to mitigate the impact of an inaccurate source (a "falseticker").
 See https://access.redhat.com/solutions/58025

-Set sources:
+Set the time sources:

 ```
 curl -X PUT \